OSUSVT/osusvt-telemetry/deployment/windows/README.md

 For simplicity we are using all 32-bit packages.
 XAMPP and the mysql-python libraries do not have 64bit versions

 ###Overview
-Install Python
+ 1. Install Python
-Install XAMPP
+ 2. Install XAMPP
-Clone Repo
+ 3. Clone Repo
-Generate Virtualenv
+ 4. Generate Virtualenv
    - install pip using get-pip.py
    - install virtualenv using pip
    - install mysql-python
    - generate a virtualenv
    - use the bash script to install mysql-python in virtualenv
    - install other requirements
-Add the Apache Module mod_wsgi
+ 5. Add the Apache Module mod_wsgi
-Configure Apache
+ 6. Configure Apache

 ###Install Python
-Download and install [Python](https://www.python.org/downloads/release/python-278/) Use the x86 MSI Installer.
+Download and install [Python](https://www.python.org/downloads/release/python-278/) (use the x86 MSI Installer)

 ###Install XAMPP
 Download and install [XAMPP](https://www.apachefriends.org/download.html), XAMPP 1.8.3 used here.
 Not all of the components are nessasary.